cmkobel/CompareM2/README.md

 assemblycomparator2 (asscom2) is a genomes-to-report pipeline.
 It is a bit like nullarbor, but it takes in genomes (assemblies) instead of reads.
 Assemblies can come from isolates or metagenomes - as long as they're all prokaryotic.

 assemblycomparator2 works by calling a Snakemake workflow within a conda environment.
 It performs a palette of 16 analyses on your genomes, and compares them.
 The main results from these analyses are summarized in a visual portable .html-document report that can be easily shared.
+This report is generated even if a few jobs in the pipeline fail.

 assemblycomparator2 can be run either on a local workstation (recommended >= 64GiB RAM), or a HPC (high performance computing) cluster.
 Both  apptainer/singularity/docker images and conda environment definitions are available for all dependent software to run.